-At the moment, the fund is the little fish in a big ocean on this list, but it has still amassed an impressive $13.1 billion investment portfolio.
+At the moment, the fund is a relatively small fish in a big ocean on this list, but it has still amassed an impressive $10.7 billion investment portfolio.

 Ackman’s approach to hiring for Pershing Square is as unorthodox as his investment strategy, but it seems to work well.
 While there are plenty of employees in the firm with finance backgrounds, Ackman has also hired a former fly fishing guide and a former tennis pro, not to mention his famous hiring of a man he met in a cab.